Leap Into Science

 The four-year initiative is led by The Franklin Institute, the National Girls Collaborative Project, and the Institute for Learning Innovation, and will be evaluated by the Education Development Center, with support from the National Science Foundation.

 The program empowers educators to offer programs in community settings like libraries, museums, and out-of-school time programs to engage underserved audiences in accessible and familiar settings.
 This evidence-based program will be made available to a limited number of informal educators in Oregon through in-person trainings.
-Funding for this project allows us to provide reduced cost resources through 2021.
-You can read more about Oregon Leap into Science Project here.
+Funding for this project allows us to provide reduced cost resources through 2020.
+You can read more about Oregon LEAP into Science Project here.